-6.12 Receiving Agent's Agreement
+6.8 Receiving Agent's Agreement

-The Company and the Receiving Agent entered into a receiving agent agreement dated 18 March 2014, pursuant to which the Company appointed Capita Asset Services to act as receiving agent to the offer for subscription pursuant to the IPO.
+The Company and the Receiving Agent entered into a receiving agent agreement dated 18 March 2014, pursuant to which the Company appointed Capita Asset Services to act as receiving agent to the Offer for Subscription.
 The Receiving Agent is entitled to receive various fees for services provided, including a minimum aggregate advisory fee of £2,000 (excluding VAT and disbursements) and a minimum aggregate processing fee in relation to the offer for subscription of £5,000 (excluding VAT and disbursements), as well as reasonable out-of-pocket expenses.
 The agreement contains certain standard indemnities from the Company in favour of the Receiving Agent.
 The Receiving Agent Agreement may be terminated by either the Company or the Receiving Agent giving to the other written notice if